-Buzz Lightyear of Star Command, which is a TV show in the Toy Story universe and presumably occurs in another galaxy.
+- Buzz Lightyear of Star Command, which is a TV show in the Toy Story universe and presumably occurs in another galaxy.

-- TRON: Uprising, which takes places in the TRON universe.
+- TRON: Uprising, which takes place in the TRON universe.

 - Star Wars Rebels and Resistance, which, similar to TRON: Uprising, exist in the Star Wars canon.

 - The Descendants animated shorts, which again exists in the canon of that particular DCOM.